 Welcome and thanks for visiting our site!

-For first timers that's Building "G" and can be accessed from the Black Door behind building "G" which is Halfway down Shinbone Alley.
+Why not join us for our next competition on Nov 29th in Building "G" which can be accessed from the Black Door behind building "G" which is Halfway down Shinbone Alley.
 The Harbor Room is down the first floor corridor and is the first door on your left opposite the elevator.

-We not only hold competitions, but will also showcase positive learning experiences through several Meet-Ups.
+We not only hold competitions, but will also showcase positive photo learning experiences through several Meet-Ups and workshops.
+See our up coming events page for details.
 Whether you choose to participate in our Image Critique Meet-up or our Photography Meet-Up group we promise to make the time spent a fruitful and engaging experience.

 As an affiliated Photography Club we are dedicated to providing our members with entertaining and educational programming to suit every photographic passion.

 Like most photographers, we enjoy taking and sharing our photographs.
 And like most enthusiasts, we are always trying to improve our photographic skills.

 Why not join us for one of our upcoming meetings.
 Or Visit our next Competition.